 English is widely spoken and commonly used when it comes to business at the multinational level.
 However, expats shouldn't automatically assume their associates can speak English.
 For those planning on doing business within smaller companies or municipal authorities, it is useful to have some knowledge of German.

 Formal and conservative – dark suits and corporate wear for both men and women working in banking, business and finance.
-In more creative industries like fashion, art and advertising, there is more freedom in what people can wear.
+In more creative industries such as fashion, art and advertising, there is more freedom in what people can wear.

 Gift-giving is not a usual part of business culture in Germany.
-Small gifts like flowers, wine or chocolate can be given if invited into a colleague’s home.
+Small gifts such as flowers, wine or chocolate can be given if invited into a colleague’s home.